SAP-samples/teched2023-DA285v/exercises/ex3/README.md

 SELECT * FROM "DAT285"."STREET_NETWORK_EDGES" ORDER BY "WAY_ID";
 ```

 If we look at the edges of a way, the linestring geometries make up a street.
-Notice that some of the vertices are just there to bend the street around a curve - they are not real raod intersections.
-We'll remove these vertices in a later step.
+Notice that some of the vertices are just there to bend the street around a curve - they are not real road intersections.
+We'll remove these vertices in a "simplification" step.

 ![](images/way.png)